 Execution, community and leadership are worthy of serious consideration at the start of 2012 to give us the best chances of realising our best ideas.
 This book is a must-read for anyone who has great ideas that aren’t yet hitting the bottom line, or has partners or subordinates with the same tendency.

 It is rich in insights and its suggestions are practical.

-*Ian Mann of Gateways consults internationally on leadership
+*Ian Mann of Gateways consults internationally on leadership and strategy.